alchemyplatform/alchemy-sdk-js/README.md

 The SDK is documented via `tsdoc` comments in the source code.
 The generated types and documentation are included when using an IDE.
 To browse the documentation separately, you can view the generated API interfaces in `etc/exploring-pioneer.api.md`.
-There are also generated Markdown files for each endpoint in the `docs-md` directory, or as a webpage by opening `docs/index.html` in your browser.
+You can view generated Markdown files for each endpoint in the `docs-md` directory, or as a webpage by opening `docs/index.html` in your browser.

-## Stuff I need to support still
+## Future Work

 There's a long list, but here are the main ones: